serranoio/bachatorial/docs/guide/resources.md

 # Bachata Resources

-Find out where to dance in the bay area!
+Find out where to dance **bachata** in the bay area!
 Events are mainly posted on Eventbrite by organizers with instagram pages.
 Facebook is for losers.

 ## Weekly Classes
 ### [Baychata Sensual Academy](https://www.baychatasensual.com/bachata-academy/)